 Who Was Anne Frank?

 Fleeing Nazi persecution of Jews, the family moved to Amsterdam and later went into hiding for two years.
-During this time, Frank wrote about her experiences and wishes.
-In 1945, the family was found and sent to concentration camps, where Frank died at the age of 15.
+During this time, Anne wrote about her experiences and wishes.
+In 1945, the family was found and sent to concentration camps, where Anne died at the age of 15.

 Anne Frank's Family